A detailed explanation of all strategic options available at the start of a game.

 The group opening consists of having your whole team in the same lane for around 30 seconds, soak all Experience from the first wave of Minions, and then immediately split across all lanes to start soaking Experience there as well.

-As you may know already, the group opening is the most common one on 3-lane Battlegrounds.
-The viability of this strategy is based on the fact that Minions take slightly more time to clash with enemy Minions on side lanes compared to the middle lane, something that is not true for 2-lane Battlegrounds.
+As you may know already, the group opening is the most common one on 3-lane Maps.
+The viability of this strategy is based on the fact that Minions take slightly more time to clash with enemy Minions on side lanes compared to the middle lane, something that is not true for 2-lane Maps.

 Your team should not automatically go for the group opening because, compared to the enemy team, a given team will often have more tools to be able to get more value from that kind of start.
 The loading screen is a good moment to evaluate which team can get more value from an early brawl and to choose your opening move accordingly.